ovidiucp/TinyWebServer/examples/BlinkLed/README.txt

-To get this example running, make sure you modify the IP address inside the BlinkLed.pde and upload.sh files to match an unused IP address in your network.
+To get this example running, make sure you modify the IP address inside the BlinkLed.ino and upload.sh files to match an unused IP address in your network.

-Connect an LED with a resistor to pin 7 of your Arduino (the + terminal of the LED should be on Pin 7).
-Connect LED's GND to a ground pin on your Arduino.
-See the video below for how it works:
+Connect an LED with a series resistor between pin 7 and Gnd of your Arduino.
+Connect LED's GND to a Gnd pin on your Arduino, the other terminal of the LED via the resistor should be on Pin 7.

-http://www.youtube.com/watch?v=qZXKk6nCYuM
+See the video below for how it works: http://www.youtube.com/watch?v=qZXKk6nCYuM

 Then run the upload.sh script to upload the files in the static